joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-_Currently in progress: building out universal search UI, improving individual tag views, debugging file preview and tag add functionality.
-Created seamless, intuitive file upload experience.
+_Currently in progress: building out universal search UI, improving individual tag views, debugging tag add functionality.
+Created intuitive file upload experience.
 Improved document interaction and views.
 Enhanced visual transitions and message logic._

 ### Elements